 Kasey‘s former student Alaina Hesse along with former 44th street student Rachel Bellows were among the Columbia’s graduating class.
 Cathy Campbell, who mentored Ms. Bellows called her former student, “great, proactive and always willing to incorporate what she had learned at her other affiliations.”
 Says Campbell of her teaching experience, “I always learn a lot from them.
 I love the opportunity to progress our craft and to make sure that the clinicians coming out of PT school are up to snuff and that they give our field the best possible name it can have.”

-During his speech, shown in the video below, SPEAR president and co-founder Dan Rootenberg, had this to say to the graduating class, “Never be satisfied.
+During his speech SPEAR president and co-founder Dan Rootenberg, had this to say to the graduating class, “Never be satisfied.
 When you cease getting better, you stop being good.”

 I want to thank Randy Kolodny and everyone at Columbia University for the award for Leadership in Clinical Education.
 It is an honor to be up here accepting this award on behalf of SPEAR Physical Therapy.
 We are humbled and appreciative of being recognized by such a respected and world renowned institution.
 I also want to thank the incredible team we have at SPEAR, eight of whom are here today.

 My late father was a professor of electrical engineering at Columbia for 7 years, so it is also personally a meaningful connection for me to be standing here.

 Graduates, as you sit here on the precipice of starting your careers in PT.
 I want to offer you the formula for success…both professionally and personally.

 I can sum it up in a quote that originally hung in my makeshift basement home gym in H.S. and is applicable in this moment: “When you cease getting better, you stop being good”